jbmokuz/pocket-monster-of-the-week/Playbooks/ghost.md

 When you steal something small, roll.

-On a 10 or more, you get it and they didn’t notice you taking it.
+10+ you get it and they didn’t notice you taking it.

-On a 7-9 either you don’t grab it, you grab the wrong thing, or they remember you
+7-9: either you don’t grab
+it, you grab the wrong thing, or they remember you
 later: your choice.